 Google Kubernetes Engine is a powerful cluster manager and orchestration system for running your Docker containers.
-Kubernetes Engine schedules your containers into the cluster and manages them automatically based on the requirements you define (such as CPU and memory).
+GKE schedules your containers into the cluster and manages them automatically based on the requirements you define (such as CPU and memory).
 It's built on the open source Kubernetes system, giving you the flexibility to take advantage of on-premises, hybrid, or public cloud infrastructure.

 You can create a cluster by first creating a

 NodeConfig object with

 a cluster whose node pools will have their configurations set from the

 # Creates a GKE Node Config with image type CONTAINER_VM # and 20 GB disk size for each node. $nodeConfig = New-GkeNodeConfig -DiskSizeGb 20 ` -ImageType CONTAINER_VM # Creates a cluster named "my-cluster" in the default zone of the # default project using config $nodeConfig and network "my-network".
 Add-GkeCluster -NodeConfig $nodeConfig ` -ClusterName "my-cluster" ` -Network "my-network"